Kharijites: Azariqa

 From Ahwaz, Ibn al-Azraq raided Basra's suburbs.
 His followers are called Azariqa after their leader, and are described in the sources as the most fanatic of the Kharijite groups, for they approved the doctrine of isti'rad: indiscriminate killing of the non-Kharijite Muslims, including their women and children.
 An army sent against them by the Zubayrid governor of Basra in early 685 defeated the Azariqa, and Ibn al-Azraq was killed.
 The Azariqa chose Ubayd Allah ibn Mahuz as their new leader, regrouped, forced the Zubayrid army to retreat, and resumed their raids.
 After more defeats, Ibn al-Zubayr deployed his most able commander, Muhallab ibn Abi Sufra, against the Azariqa.
 Muhallab defeated them at the battle of Sillabra in May 686 and killed Ibn Mahuz.
 The Azariqa retreated to Fars.
-In late 686, Muhallab discontinued his campaign as he was sent to rein in the pro-Alid ruler of Kufa, Mukhtar al-Thaqafi, and was afterward appointed governor of Mosul to defend against possible Umayyad attacks from Syria.
+In late 686, Muhallab discontinued his campaign as he was sent to rein in the pro-Alid ruler of Kufa, Mukhtar al-Thaqafi, and was afterwards appointed governor of Mosul to defend against possible Umayyad attacks from Syria.
 The Azariqa plundered al-Mada'in and then besieged Isfahan, but were defeated.
 They fled and eventually regrouped in Kirman.
 Reinvigorated by a new leader, Qatari ibn al-Fuja'a, the Azariqa attacked Basra's environs afterward and Muhallab was redeployed to suppress them.
 Although the Azariqa were not dislodged from Fars and Kirman, Muhallab prevented their advance into Iraq.
 Qatari minted his own coins and adopted the caliphal title amir al-mu'minin (commander of the faithful).
 After the Umayyads reconquered Iraq from the Zubayrids in 691, Umayyad princes took over the command from Muhallab, but were dealt severe defeats by the Azariqa.
 In 694 the commander Hajjaj ibn Yusuf was appointed governor of Iraq and reinstated Muhallab to lead the war against the Azariqa.
 Muhallab forced their retreat to Kirman, where they split into two groups and were subsequently destroyed in 698–699.